Fiat Doblò: Engines

+Safety

+The Doblò received 3 stars from Euro NCAP in 2017.

 Third generation (K9; 2022)

 The third-generation Doblò was released in June 2022 as a rebadged version of the third-generation Citroën Berlingo, with a battery electric version in offer as the e-Doblò.
 The model is produced in Spain alongside its stablemates, as well as in the Stellantis Mangualde Plant in Mangualde, Portugal.